100. Using the data on first generation, low income professionals to help create high performance teams | Gorick NG

 [00:22:09] – Sara Barkat

 Maybe the idea of, I guess, the conception of speed versus slowness.
 I think that’s an interesting question.
-Like why do people value speed and is that always the best?
-Like, is that always what’s necessary in a certain arena?
-I think that’s a really interesting question, because a lot of times you got thinking, you know, like, I’m doing it fast, I’m getting it done.
-And then you stop thinking about, well, why am I doing it or even does it need to be done in the first place or even, you know, is the product that I’m putting out worth putting out into the world?
+Like why do people value speed?
+Is that always what’s necessary in a certain arena?
+A lot of times you get to thinking, you know, I’m doing it fast, I’m getting it done.
+And then you start thinking about, well, why am I doing it or does it need to be done in the first place or even, you know, is the product that I’m putting out worth putting out into the world?

 [00:23:02] – Claire Haidar